nanograv/PINT/docs/explanation.rst

 Not all the data that PINT uses is easily accessible for programs to download.
 Observatory clock corrections, for example, may need to be obtained from the observatory through various means (often talking to a support scientist).
-PINT tries to include all clock correction files from the TEMPO and TEMPO2 repositories, and we intend to update the PINT source as these are updated.
+PINT uses a global repository, https://ipta.github.io/pulsar-clock-corrections/ to retrieve up-to-date clock corrections for all telescopes it knows about.
 PINT should notify you when your clock files are out of date for the data you are using; be aware that you may obtain reduced accuracy if you have old clock correction files.

 Normally, if you try to do some operation that requires unavailable clock